fredsimard/invoice_ninja_backup_bash_script/README.md

 `DB_BACKUP_PATH` | This is the path where the local backups will be stored `WEBSITE_BACKUP_PATH` | The path to the web app, usually `/var/www/html/invoiceninja/` `WEBSITE_ARCHIVE_FILE` | The name of the archive for the web app.
 There is the `TODAY` variable included to make the name unique.
-`MYSQL_HOST` | Usually localhost, but any valid IP address or FQDN will do.
 `MYSQL_PORT` | Usually 3306
-`MYSQL_USER` | Any SQL user that has sufficient privileges `MYSQL_PASSWORD` | The SQL password that goes with the user specified above.
-`DATABASE_NAME` | Whatever name you gave to the SQL database for invoice ninja.
 `BACKUP_RETAIN_DAYS` | Number of days to keep local backup copies, an integer.

 ## Remote script values